Bwindi Impenetrable National Park

 Collection of wild plants and mushrooms

 There is an available Memorandum of Understanding (MoU) between park management and the former forest dwellers (Batwa) that allows a selected Batwa group to collect wild yams from Bwindi.
-The wild yams harvest and collection by the Batwa are however limited to twice a year and of given limited offtake quotas.
-The batwa are also not allowed to go to the forest alone.
-They are escorted by park rangers and this is resented by the Batwa (Bitariho et al 2006)
+The wild yam harvest and collection by the Batwa are however limited to twice a year with limited offtake quotas.
+The Batwa are also not allowed to go to the forest alone.
+They are escorted by park rangers and this can lead to resentment (Bitariho et al 2006).

-The park management are worried that the harvest and collection of yams by the Batwa (root tubers) could lead to the wild yams overexploitation if not controlled.
-Therefore park management controls on how the wild yams will be collected and at specific times.
-Currently there is no data available showing evidence of wild yams overexploitation.
+The park management are worried that the harvest and collection of yams by the Batwa (root tubers) could lead to overexploitation if not controlled.
+Therefore park management controls how the wild yams are collected.
+Currently there is no data available showing evidence of wild yam overexploitation.

 Access to drinking water

-The site has many rivers and other water sources that the local community use.
+The site has many rivers and other water sources that local communities use outside of the site boundaries.
 Three gravity flow schemes have been constructed to supply domestic use water to over 40,000 people.
 These include that of Rubuguri (south of the site), Banyara (central of site) and Buhoma (west).
-Some of these schemes are actually supplying water to neighbouring towns like those of Butogota and Rubugiri.
+Some of these schemes are supplying water to neighbouring towns like those of Butogota and Rubugiri.
 Ruhija water scheme has now also been developed by the park to supply tourism and park facilities.
 This will also be provided to the nearby communities (IUCN Consultation, 2020).

 Some of the water sources are getting polluted from agricultural practises and tourism activities within and around the site.
 It has been noted that the river Banyara and other water sources are getting acidic (Kasangaki et al 2006).
 Soil erosion as a result of poor agricultural practises has resulted in the siltation and poor water quality of some of the rivers used for supply of water to the local people (Kasangaki et al 2006).
-With increased demand for water by the ever increasing human populations and urbanisation, there is a likely over exploitation of the water sources by the increased demand.
+With increasing demand for water by the growing human population, there is a risk of over exploitation of the water sources.

 Sustainable extraction of materials (e.g. coral, shells, resin, rubber, grass, rattan, etc)